-- appoint & convene an IPM advisory committee consisting of IPM Coordinator and representatives of teachers, students, parents, school health staff, kitchen and maintenance personnel, and IPM contractor (if applicable)
+- Appoint and convene an IPM advisory committee consisting of IPM Coordinator and representatives of teachers, students, parents, school health staff, kitchen and maintenance personnel, and IPM contractor (if applicable)

-provide opportunities for faculty to get update training in this area
+- Understand IPM within the Pennsylvania Academic Standards and provide opportunities for faculty to get update training in this area.

-New state legislation requires schools to both teach Integrated Pest Management (IPM) in the classroom and adopt IPM plans for school grounds.
-In Pennsylvania, IPM is part of the newly adopted Academic Standards in Environment and Ecology.
-The specific IPM standard is number 5 of nine different subject areas within the standards.
-At a school district's request, the PA IPM Program offers workshops for teachers on IPM and how to incorporate it into the classroom.
+- At a school district's request, PA IPM offers workshops for teachers on IPM and how to incorporate it into the classroom.
 More information is available on our School IPM for Educators page.

 IPM for school grounds is a process for achieving long-term, environmentally-sound pest suppression through the use of a wide variety of technological and management practices.
 Control strategies in an IPM program include structural and procedural modifications that reduce the food, water, harborage, and access used by pests.
 The emphasis is on least toxic and least environmentally disruptive practices to solve pest problems.
 Conventional pesticides are used only when needed.